START / END POINT

 Tea House accommodation on a twin or multi-sharing basis during the trek.

-Breakfast, lunch, and dinner in the trekking and climbing period.
+Breakfast, lunch, and dinner during the trekking and climbing period.

 Applicable government taxes (13% VAT and 10% tourism service charges)